musman-uk/portfolio/acknowledgements/README.md

 ---

 ### 💡 AI Collaborator
-- **Microsoft Copilot** – assists me across portfolio projects: accelerating progress, helping with early drafts, refining documentation, shaping structure and flow, sparking ideas, supporting coding tasks, and strengthening accuracy.
-It extends my thinking and work rather than replacing them.
+- **Microsoft Copilot** – assists me across portfolio projects: from sparking ideas and shaping early drafts to refining documentation and code, it extends my thinking and work rather than replacing them.

 ---